+40510323Intermediate Financial Accounting(1)3 credits48 hours

-40510323 Intermediate Financial Accounting(1) 3 credits 48 hours issues related to the use and production of accounting information.
+This course will focus on U.S. accounting standards, and the underlying issues of accounting will be incorporated with its actual development in China and international accounting standards.
+We will also cover various ethical issues related to the use and production of accounting information.
 All the materials will be taught in the class, and small cases will be discussed to get a better understanding.
 This course is divided into two parts: the first part gives a brief review of the standard setting process of U.S. GAAP and describes the financial reporting environment.
 Financial accounting framework and accounting system are also discussed; the second part illustrates the treatment of basic accounting elements, including cash, inventories property, plant and equipment and intangible assets.